 Many people may be surprised to learn that they do not have to be married in order to adopt a child from the foster care system.
 Potential adoptive parents do not have to own their own home or have a lot of money.
 They must have enough space in their home and adequate income to support a child.
-It is important to know that many children waiting for adoption are eligible to receive adoption assistance to help adoptive families meet the children's needs.
+It is important to know that many children waiting for adoption are eligible to receive adoption assistance, which is intended to assist adoptive families in meeting the children's needs.